Written by Karen Selby, RN | Medically Reviewed By Dr. Rupesh Kotecha | Edited By Walter Pacheco | Last Update: November 18, 2024

 Mesothelin Expression in Mesothelioma

-Doctors have tried to develop a mesothelin cancer test.
-But it hasn’t proven successful as a single diagnostic tool.
-It is helpful when combined with other diagnostic tests to confirm a mesothelioma diagnosis.
+Doctors have tried to develop a mesothelin cancer test, but it hasn’t proven successful as a diagnostic tool.
+However, it is helpful when combined with other diagnostic tests to confirm a mesothelioma diagnosis.

-A mesothelin ELISA test is what doctors use to measure mesothelin levels in a person’s blood.
-ELISA stands for enzyme-linked immunosorbent assay.
-It is a test that uses antibodies and color change to identify substances.
+Doctors use a mesothelin ELISA test to measure mesothelin levels in a person’s blood.
+ELISA stands for enzyme-linked immunosorbent assay, and it uses antibodies and color change to identify substances.

 Mesothelin Tests

-These tests help doctors diagnose cancer and watch growth or response to treatment.
-Several blood tests measure mesothelin through soluble mesothelin-related peptides (SMRP).
-They are soluble molecules related to the mesothelin family of proteins.
+These tests help doctors diagnose cancer and monitor its growth or response to treatment.
+Several blood tests measure mesothelin through soluble mesothelin-related peptides (SMRP), which are soluble molecules related to the mesothelin family of proteins.

 What Drugs Target Mesothelin?